flexdinesh/react-socks/README.md

 ## Usage

-Just wrap your top level component with `BreakpointProvider` and use the `Breakpoint` anywhere you need.
+Just wrap your top level component with `BreakpointProvider` and use the `Breakpoint` component anywhere you need.

+_Note: `BreakpointProvider` was introduced only in `v1.0.0`.
+It's not available in previous alpha versions._

 ```jsx
 import Breakpoint, { BreakpointProvider } from 'react-socks';